14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 Before taking aloe vera, consult a professional if you take medications to reduce blood glucose.
 Also stop taking aloe vera 2 weeks before a surgery.

 When it comes to managing high blood glucose levels, aloe vera might come in handy.
 But the evidence on its direct effect on blood glucose levels seems to be mixed.
 Certain studies have noted a blood glucose reduction in women with type 2 diabetes who consumed aloe vera pulp, while other studies did not.
 The exact mechanism isn’t clear either.
-One line of reasoning is that aloe vera lowers cortisol levels in the blood and improves glucose metabolism.
+One line of reasoning is that aloe vera lowers cortisol (stress hormone) levels in the blood and improves glucose metabolism.
 Besides, it also lowers the levels of bad cholesterol, a comorbid factor in diabetes.9 10

 6. Reduces Stress

-8. Makes The Skin Healthy And Youthful
+8. Fights Skin Conditions, Makes Skin Healthy And Youthful

 When you scoop out aloe gel, scoop it from the middle of the leaf, taking care to not scrape the green part too closely.

-9. Treats Wounds
+9. Treats Skin Injuries And Wounds

 When you apply aloe vera gel to a wound, don’t cover it with a bandage.
 To facilitate healing, aloe vera requires open air.
 However, avoid using aloe vera to treat deep wounds.